BOC (company): History

-Part of the Linde Group (2006–present)

-The BOC Group's total revenues in 2005, including its share of joint ventures and associate companies, were £4.6 billion and was then the second largest industrial gas supplier in the world.
+The BOC's total revenues in 2005, including its share of joint ventures and associate companies, were £4.6 billion and was then the second largest industrial gas supplier in the world.
 Industrial gases business made up for more than 80% of sales.
 The group was getting nearly one-third of its revenues from Asia Pacific; Europe accounted for 28% and the Americas 27%.

-In January 2006, the Linde Group made a preliminary proposal to acquire BOC Group based on a £15 per share all-cash offer, which was rejected by the BOC board of directors.
+In January 2006, the Linde Group made a preliminary proposal to acquire BOC based on a £15 per share all-cash offer, which was rejected by the BOC board of directors.
 In March 2006, the second proposal based on a £16 per share all-cash offer, valuing the company at £8.2bn (US$14.4bn; €12bn), was accepted and takeover was completed on 5 September 2006.
 After nearly a century of intermittent courtship, BOC became a part of Linde Group and the synergy overtook Air Liquide as the global market leader.

-On 6 September, BOC Group employees received a welcome pack including a letter from Linde CEO Professor Dr. Wolfgang Reitzle, a small badge representing the new logo of 'The Linde Group' and a Swatch watch.
+On 6 September, BOC employees received a welcome pack including a letter from Linde CEO Wolfgang Reitzle, a small badge representing the new logo of The Linde Group and a Swatch watch.
 Many of these watches quickly appeared on eBay.
 On 12 March 2007, the Linde Group divested the vacuum business known as BOC Edwards to the private investment group CCMP Capital.